-- a) Eviction from a residence within the past five years. - b) Eviction from more than one residence, regardless of how long ago the evictions occurred. - c) Rental references which indicate the applicant caused significant damage to the unit, vacated the unit owing rent, were late paying their rent on four or more occasions, caused disturbances at the rental on more than one occasion, or maintained their unit in an unsanitary condition. - d) References indicating the applicant used the rental for illegal activities or were found in noncompliance of their lease agreement on four or more occasions during the tenancy.
+- a) Eviction from a residence within the past five years.
+Please note that evictions, unpaid rent (including rent reflected in judgments) or referrals of debt to a collection agency that accrued on or after April 1, 2020 and before March 1, 2022 will not be considered. - b) Rental references which indicate the applicant caused significant damage to the unit, vacated the unit owing rent, were late paying their rent on four or more occasions, caused disturbances at the rental on more than one occasion, or maintained their unit in an unsanitary condition. - c) References indicating the applicant used the rental for illegal activities or were found in noncompliance of their lease agreement on four or more occasions during the tenancy.